· 4 min read

 In a Polish milk bar the food comes by tray off a tiled counter, plain and cheap and ladled fast, and the fried-fish roll is exactly the kind of thing that counter was built to hand over: a hot breaded white fillet wedged into a soft wheat bułka with a cold tartare dressing and something fresh to cut it.
 The same fillet comes from the smażalnia ryb, the standalone fish fryer found on a seaside promenade or a city corner, and from the post-1989 fast-food bars that put a Polish fish sandwich on a printed menu.
 It is bar food and Friday food and not much fuss in any of those rooms.

 The fillet is the part everything else serves.
 A mild white fish, usually cod or Alaska pollock, is breaded and fried hard so it carries a crisp coat over flesh that flakes white and just-set, then laid into the split roll while it is still hot so the crust holds rather than steaming limp.
 A cold sauce follows, a sharp tartare loose with chopped pickle and capers, or a plainer mayonnaise, and something fresh, lettuce or a round of pickle or tomato, goes in to lift the richness.
-The bułka is a plain wheat roll with a soft crumb, and it has to absorb both the warmth and a slick of fryer oil without slumping before the sandwich is finished.
+The roll is most often a bułka kajzerka, the Polish kaiser with its pinwheel of folds crimped into the top, a soft wheat crumb that has to take the warmth and a slick of fryer oil without slumping before the sandwich is finished.

 The milk bar and the Friday